ashishsnaik/CarND-Extended-Kalman-Filter-P5/README.md

 | x-velocity (vx) | 0.6566 	|	0.6422	|
 | y-velocity (vy) | 0.5001 	|	0.7739	|

-We can see in the comparisions above that, due to better spatial resolution than that of a RADAR, the LIDAR tracking shows lower RMSEs for x-position (px) and y-position (py).
+We can see in the comparisions above that, due to better spatial resolution than that of a radar, the lidar tracking shows lower RMSEs for x-position (px) and y-position (py).

-Though, as seen in the previous `Sensor Fusion - Final Output` section, Sensor Fusion, which uses both LIDAR and RADAR measurements, shows much better tracking accuracy than the individual sensors.
+Though, as seen in the previous `Sensor Fusion - Final Output` section, Sensor Fusion, which uses both lidar and radar measurements, shows much better tracking accuracy than the individual sensors.